-- B.2.14.3 Natural Linkages are areas that are within the Greenland designation that are characterized by linear natural heritage features and areas such as streams, floodplains, steep slopes, valleys, contiguous narrow woodlands/ hedgerows and wetlands that connect two or more key natural heritage features and key hydrologic features or areas. - B.2.14.4 Linear systems that exhibit good potential for linkage with more key natural heritage features and key hydrologic features areas, either naturally or with restoration and enhancement, are considered to be potential Natural Linkages.
-Natural Linkages are important to the natural heritage system, as they: - May allow for the passage of animals requiring a variety of habitats for their survival: - b) May allow for the movement of plants and animals to other areas thereby increasing their population; - May provide for hydrological linkages and movement corridors for various types of species; and, d) May provide for reproductive interchanges for plants and animals, thereby promoting genetic variations.
+- B.2.14.3 Natural Linkages are areas that are within the Greenland designation that are characterized by linear natural heritage features and areas such as streams, floodplains, steep slopes, valleys, contiguous narrow woodlands/ hedgerows and wetlands that connect two or more key natural heritage features and key hydrologic features or areas. - B.2.14.4 Natural Linkages are important to the natural heritage system, as they: - May allow for the passage of animals requiring a variety of habitats for their survival; - b) May allow for the movement of plants and animals to other areas thereby increasing their population; - May provide for hydrological linkages and movement corridors for various types of species; and, - d) May provide for reproductive interchanges for plants and animals, thereby promoting genetic variations.